Vyral/dean-aguilar-blog/_posts/2017-03-20-supporting-our-veterans-on-the-american-dream-show.md

 {% include youtube.html %}

-You might remember when I made an appearance on “The American Dream"&nbsp;**[recently](http://deanaguilarrealestate.com/check-out-my-recent-appearance-on-the-american-dream.html)**.
+You might remember when I made an appearance on “The American Dream" **[recently](http://deanaguilarrealestate.com/check-out-my-recent-appearance-on-the-american-dream.html)**.
 I’m excited to tell you that they had me back along with my friend Andy to talk about how we help members of the military.

 We help a lot of first-time homebuyers who come from the armed services, and I’m glad we got to address it in this appearance.